bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 And the whole heavy lifting, the whole issue, everything that makes towers complicated is on the reacting part and not on the watching part.
 The watching part is pretty easy.
 The watching part doesn't require, it does require order and storage potentially, but it's at a way lower, so it's still linear, but smaller in the linear size.
-You can just be storing identified instead of identifies plus penalty transactions if you're not going to react.
+You can just be storing identifying set of identifies plus penalty transactions if you're not gonna to react.
 So if you split this into two, like the watching and the reaction part.
 You can actually design simpler towers that are not as powerful in this sense, so like may require the user to do stuff, but you're not like super replicating the data that the user already has.
 So like the best place for the replication data to be at is at the node's control, right?